DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: DuetUI: A System for Human–Agent Co-Generation

-\textbf{Explore.} Upon receiving Harry's reordered task structure, DuetUI proceeds with the first task: exploring flight and accommodation options.
-The system proactively searches the web for data matching his initial preferences and presents a consolidated view of preliminary flight and hotel suggestions. \agent{10} Reviewing these initial options gives Harry a clearer idea of the potential costs.
+\textbf{Plan.} After capturing Harry's basic requirements, DuetUI automatically generates a clear task plan for his trip.
+The plan is presented as a linear sequence of cards, breaking down the process into subtasks like ``Book round-trip flights,'' ``Plan daily itinerary,'' and ``Find and book accommodation.''
+Harry decides it's better to secure his lodging before planning the daily activities, so he drags and drops the ``Find and book accommodation'' card to a position before ``Plan daily itinerary.'' \textbf{Explore.} Upon receiving Harry's reordered task structure, DuetUI proceeds with the first task: exploring flight and accommodation options.
+The system proactively searches the web for data matching his initial preferences and presents a consolidated view of preliminary flight and hotel suggestions .
+Reviewing these initial options gives Harry a clearer idea of the potential costs.
 He decides to set his budget to around €1000 and specifies a preference for a local experience in an Airbnb.
-He adjusts the budget slider to €1000 and adds ``Airbnb'' as an accommodation preference. \human{11}
+He adjusts the budget slider to €1000 and adds ``Airbnb'' as an accommodation preference .

-\textbf{Refine.} In response to Harry's updated preferences, DuetUI immediately refreshes the search results and provides an interactive interface equipped with filtering and sorting capabilities. \agent{12} Harry begins to browse the recommended Airbnbs.
+\textbf{Refine.} In response to Harry's updated preferences, DuetUI immediately refreshes the search results and provides an interactive interface equipped with filtering and sorting capabilities .
+Harry begins to browse the recommended Airbnbs.
 To make the best choice, he opens the detailed view, sorts the listings by ``Price: Low to High,'' and uses the map filter to view only properties near the ``Sagrada Família.''
-After comparing a few options, he selects and books his preferred one. \human{13}
+After comparing a few options, he selects and books his preferred one .

 \textbf{Duet.} While Harry was booking his accommodation, DuetUI actively analyzed his behavior.
 It observed his focus on properties near the Sagrada Família and his use of price sorting.
 The system inferred that the Sagrada Família is a key point of interest for him and that he is a budget-conscious traveler.
 Based on this, after he completes the booking, DuetUI proactively pushes a detailed guide to the Sagrada Família.
-It also recommends other nearby, affordable cultural attractions, clearly indicating their distance from his Airbnb and their ticket prices. \agent{14} Harry is pleased with these personalized recommendations, browses the guides, and favorites several points of interest. \human{15} Finally, DuetUI integrates Harry's booked flight, his Airbnb, and his favorited attractions to automatically generate a comprehensive and well-structured travel itinerary for his trip to Barcelona. \agent{16}
+It also recommends other nearby, affordable cultural attractions, clearly indicating their distance from his Airbnb and their ticket prices .
+Harry is pleased with these personalized recommendations, browses the guides, and favorites several points of interest .
+Finally, DuetUI integrates Harry's booked flight, his Airbnb, and his favorite attractions to automatically generate a comprehensive and well-structured travel itinerary for his trip to Barcelona .